kartik-py12/NoteScript/README.md

 # Twilight Note Flow

-A modern, feature-rich note-taking application built with the MERN stack (MongoDB, Express.js, React, Node.js).
-Features include rich text editing, public/private note sharing, authentication, tag-based organization, and a beautiful dark/light theme system.
+NoteScript is a modern, full-featured note-taking platform built with the MERN stack.
+Create, organize, and share your thoughts with a powerful rich text editor supporting formatting, headers, lists, links, and JavaScript syntax highlighting for code blocks.
+Enjoy seamless public/private note sharing, tag-based organization, advanced search capabilities, and a beautiful dark/light theme system.

 ## 🌟 Features